Imaginative letter-writing prompts for middle school

-Let these writing topics tickle your children’s fancy as they imagine life as a grownup, travel back in time, answer a frantic letter from a toy, or play Tooth Fairy!
+Let these letter writing topics tickle your middle schooler’s fancy as they imagine life as a grownup, travel back in time, answer a frantic letter from a toy, or play Tooth Fairy!

 1. Days of Future Past

 Imagine yourself 20 years from now.
 Where do you live?
 What is your occupation?
 Are you married?
 Do you have children?
 Write a letter from this “future you” to your present self, telling a little about your life as a grownup.

 2. Time-Travel Journal